Before start reading this, Please read my previous article Where I explained what is what is ethereum.

 todoItem.value = _value;

-todoItem.active = false;
+todoItem.active = false;todoItems.push(todoItem);

 return true;

-function getTodoItems() constant returns (bytes32[], bool[]) {
+}function getTodoItems() constant returns (bytes32[], bool[]) {

-bytes32[] memory values = new bytes32[](length);
+uint length = todoItems.length;bytes32[] memory values = new bytes32[](length);

-for (uint i = 0; i < length; i++) {
+bool[] memory actives = new bool[](length);for (uint i = 0; i < length; i++) {

 values[i] = todoItems[i].value;